ryanmadsenn/prime-time-payroll-tool/README.md

 ![Main View](./readme-images/pt-tool-main-view.png)

 ### Hygienist Report View
+This view shows the prime-time pay for each hygienist as well as the re-appointment rate for their completed appointments
 ![Hygienist Report View](./readme-images/pt-tool-hygienist-report-view.png)

 ### Hygienist Report View Expanded
+Each hygienist row can be expanded to show which appointments are being considered in the calculations.
+This promotes confidence in the calculations and makes it easier to find any issues
 ![Hygienist Report View Expanded](./readme-images/pt-tool-hygienist-report-view-expanded.png)

 ### Assistant Report View
+This view shows the prime-time pay for each assistant.
+Each row can be expanded to show which days they are receiving bonus pay for, along with the stats for those days.
+The front desk report looks the same as this
 ![Assistant Report View](./readme-images/pt-tool-assistant-view.png)

 ### Combined Report View
+An abbreviated version of all the reports for easy viewing
 ![Combined Report View](./readme-images/pt-tool-combined-view.png)

 ### Re-appointment Rate Report View
+The same as the hygienist report excluding prime-time pay
 ![Re-appointment Rate Report View](./readme-images/pt-tool-reappointment-rate-view.png)